A global network of locally connected men

 Big shout out to Paddy and the boys from Bondi.
 5 new members, huge donations to the Sunrise Club fundraiser and all whilst still training on the cold sand, shirtless and barefoot.

-WNOW News June
+WNOW News Sept

 Sunrise Club & The Lions

-WNOWer of the month - May 2025
+WNOWer of the month - July 2025

 Congrates to Josiah (Joey) Browne